Body Shapes for Women: Complete Guide to All 5 Types

 Can my body shape change over time?

-What is the most common female body shape?
+What is the most common body shape for women?

 What measurements do I need to determine my body shape?

-You need four measurements: shoulder width (across the widest point), bust (around the fullest part), waist (at the narrowest point), and hips (around the widest part of your hips and buttocks).
-Our free Body Shape Calculator uses these four measurements to determine your type instantly.
+You need four measurements: shoulder width (across the widest point of your shoulders), bust (around the fullest part of your chest), waist (at the narrowest point, usually just above the navel), and hips (around the widest part of your hips and buttocks).
+Use a flexible tape measure and keep it level.
+Our free Body Shape Calculator uses these four numbers to classify your shape instantly.

 What is a capsule wardrobe and how does body shape affect it?